tommytracey/udacity/deep-learning-nano/projects/2-image-classification/README.md

+### Deep Learning Foundations Nanodegree
-# Image Classification
+# Project: Image Classification

+---
+# Results
+The sections below outline the work I completed as part of this project.
+The Jupyter Notebook document containing the source code is located [here](https://github.com/tommytracey/udacity/blob/master/deep-learning-nano/projects/2-image-classification/dlnd_image_classification-v2.ipynb).

+## Overview
-In this project, you'll classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+In this project, we classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The dataset consists of airplanes, dogs, cats, and other objects.
 You'll preprocess the images, then train a convolutional neural network on all the samples.
 The images need to be normalized and the labels need to be one-hot encoded.
-You'll get to apply what you learned and build a convolutional, max pooling, dropout, and fully connected layers.
-At the end, you'll get to see your neural network's predictions on the sample images.
+We get to apply what you learned and build a convolutional, max pooling, dropout, and fully connected layers.
+At the end, we get to see your neural network's predictions on the sample images.

 ## Get the Data
 Run the following cell to download the [CIFAR-10 dataset for python](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).